centria/coding-20/docs/exercises.md

 2. Modify code in Visual Studio and push it back to your GitHub account.
 3. Right click your program-file and select "Go to Git changes"
 4. Write DONE to message box and click "Commit all"
-5. After that, click Sync.
-Text shows that synced locally, click anohter sync button below this text to sync to server.
+5. Yellow backround text appears which says commit created locally.
+Click Sync.
+6. Yellow background text vanishes and click Sync under "Branch" text.
-6. Syncing starts, it will take some time to sync.
+7. Syncing starts, it will take some time to sync.
-7. Login to your Github account and check that modifications are shown there as well
+8. Login to your Github account and check that modifications are shown there as well
-8. Do as many exercises as you can, your grade will be based on amount of exercises done correctly.
+9. Do as many exercises as you can, your grade will be based on amount of exercises done correctly.